-- Select Report Components.
-You select the report parts to be included in the compilation by (i) checking the box in front of them, and (ii) shifting them to the window on the right side of the RGM, using the arrow "=>" between the two windows. - Arrange the Report Components.
+• Select Report Components.
+You select the report parts to be included in the compilation by (i) checking the box

+- Arrange the Report Components.
 Arrange the sequence of the report parts with the following tools: - Move up: shifts the selected report component toward the beginning of the report - Move down: shifts the selected report component toward the end of the report - Delete selected reports: removes the report components marked from the compiled report.
 If a report component is removed accidentally, you can always go back to the list of report parts in the left window of the RGM and add them back to your compiled report.